Haim-S/commemoration/README.md

 ### 📃 Prerequisites

-List of things you need to run the project locally and how to install them.
+List of things you need to start and run the project locally.

 - fork the repo
 - clone the repo